 - Determine Your Harvest Lots and Dates

 Know your harvest date!
-And if you’ve planted more than one field of industrial hemp, know which fields you are going to harvest when.
+And if you’ve planted more than one field of industrial hemp cultivars, know which fields you are going to harvest when.
 You’ll need to enter this information on your Preharvest Report Form.
 The actual name of this form can vary by state but typically includes the words “preharvest” and “testing” in the name.
 Typically, the state Department of Agriculture requires that the form be submitted no more than 30 days before your projected harvest date, and that sampling be completed within 15 days of harvest.
 However, this timing may vary by state so we recommend visiting the Department of Agriculture website for the state where your hemp field is located.

 - Fill Out Your Preharvest Report Form

 This form must be completed before your product can be tested.
 As you might expect, it asks for your name, business name (if applicable), and contact information.
 Additionally, it also asks for your registration number.
 This is issued to you after you apply for a hemp grower’s license.
 If you don’t have one of these, well, I’m no lawyer, so I can’t give you advice there.
-This form will also ask information about your lots, like location and size, in addition to which strains you wish to sample.
+This form will also ask information about your lots, like location and size, in addition to which hemp varieties you wish to sample.
 Often there’s a section to indicate the lab, which will perform the testing.